steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 $$P(t,T) = \exp\left(-(T-t)r_t - \frac{\mu \left(T-t\right)^2}{2} + \frac{\sigma^2\left(T-t\right)^3}{6}\right)$$

-We will derive this formula two different ways.
-The first is to solve stochastic integral directly and the second is to "guess" the form of the solution and solve it by matching the bond price formula to the guessed solution.
-Even though I call the second way the "guessed" solution, it is actually based on the observation that the Merton model falls in the category of the affine term-structure model, whose prices are all of the form $$A(t, T)exp(-B(t, T) r_t)$$.
-This will be covered in later posts.

-### Derivation of the Bond Pricing in Merton's Model
-The price of a $$T$$-year ZCB is given by:

-$$P(t,T) = \exp\left(-(T-t)r_t - \frac{\mu \left(T-t\right)^2}{2} + \frac{\sigma^2\left(T-t\right)^3}{6}\right)$$

 We will derive this formula in two different ways.
 The first is to solve stochastic integral directly, and the second is to "guess" the form of the solution and solve it by matching the bond price formula to the guessed solution.
-Even though I call the second way the "guessed" solution, it is actually based on the observation that the Merton model falls in the category of the affine term-structure model, whose prices are all of the form $$A(t, T)exp(-B(t, T) r_t)$$.
+Even though I call the second way the "guessed" solution, it is based on the observation that the Merton model falls in the category of the affine term-structure model, whose prices are all of the form $$A(t, T)exp(-B(t, T) r_t)$$.
 This will be covered in later posts.

 #### Direct Solution
 1. Start with the general bond pricing equation: